AlonFriedman/Textual_analysis_-engagement/README.md

-# Textual_analysis_-engagement
+# Textual_analysis_engagement
-Code for Textual Analysis to Infer Student Engagement in Online Data Science Education  This folder contains Python code specifically designed for conducting textual analysis to infer student engagement in online data science education.
+Code for Textual Analysis to Infer Student Engagement in Online Data Science Education.
+This folder contains Python code specifically designed for conducting textual analysis to infer student engagement in online data science education.
 The code aims to provide insights into students' level of engagement.
+This folder holds the following files
+---data_processing.py
+---stat_analysis.py
+---generate_a_table.py
+---figure_4.py  # Based on analysis
+---figure_5.py  # Based on analysis
+---figure_6.py  # Based on analysis